hunts in the damp twilight air

 - Not Threatened

 Utilising a sophisticated array of thermal vision and carbon dioxide sensors, they track their prey through the dense understory with pinpoint accuracy.
-The familiar, needle-like proboscis is a masterpiece of biological engineering, consisting of six specialised stylets that pierce the skin and prevent blood clotting with an anticoagulant saliva, often leaving behind the small, itchy price of a forest encounter.
+The familiar, needle-like proboscis is a masterpiece of biological engineering.
+It consists of six specialised stylets that pierce the skin.
+They prevent blood clotting with an anticoagulant saliva.
+This often leaves behind the small, itchy price of a forest encounter.
 A needle that steals.

-The juvenile stages, famously known as wrigglers, represent a state of aquatic abundance, thriving in the same damp hollows and stagnant pools that support lush native ferns.
-These larvae are an essential, high-energy component of the freshwater food web, filtering microscopic algae and detritus from the water column before being consumed by native fish (galaxiids) and predatory insects.
+The juvenile stages, famously known as wrigglers, represent a state of aquatic abundance.
+They thrive in the same damp hollows and stagnant pools that support lush native ferns.
+These larvae are an essential, high-energy component of the freshwater food web.
+They filter microscopic algae and detritus from the water column.
+Then they are consumed by native fish (galaxiids) and predatory insects.

-This life cycle illustrates a state of biological tension, where a creature often viewed as a nuisance is, in fact, a foundational pillar of the night shift in the New Zealand bush.
-Their presence is a definitive sign of a saturated landscape, indicating a world where moisture levels are high enough to sustain life in its most persistent and opportunistic forms.
+This life cycle illustrates a state of biological tension.
+A creature often viewed as a nuisance is, in fact, a foundational pillar of the night shift in the New Zealand bush.
+Their presence is a definitive sign of a saturated landscape.
+It indicates a world where moisture levels are high enough to sustain life in its most persistent and opportunistic forms.